 According to BandCamp’s website, fans pay more than the amount requested a whopping 50% of the time, which goes to show what a supportive community this platform creates.

-Bandcamp gives artists, press and fans access to customisable music players to embed online.
-Artists can highlight and showcase cover art, merchandise and, with a Pro account, even videos.
+BandCamp gives artists, press, and fans access to customizable music players to embed online.
+Artists can highlight and showcase cover art, merchandise, and with a Pro account, even videos.

 Promotion & Showcases